Whimple Pre-school Playgroup

 • We aim to do a couple of Forest School type sessions in the summer term in the school orchard

-• We do 'Relax Kids' sessions in the afternoons to encourage calmness and mindfulness, we often follow this with Children's Yoga to help increase balance and posture.
+• We do 'Relax Kids' sessions in the afternoons to encourage calmness and mindfulness, we often follow this with Children's Yoga to help increase balance, posture and core stability

 • We sometimes do games in the school hall